mrriyaj/Traffic-Squad-Website/README.md

 For any inquiries or feedback, please contact:

 Riyaj K M
 Email: riyajkafar@gmail.com
 LinkedIn: [Riyaj K M](https://www.linkedin.com/in/riyajkafar)
 ```

-Please make sure to update the contact details with your own information and modify any other sections as needed.
+Remember to update the contact details with your own information and modify any other sections as needed.